Kinetic particle simulations in a global toroidal geometry: Summary and Conclusion

-As a first step in developing the self-consistent global simulation model to couple SOL and core region by incorporating the sepratrix, we have developed the particle dynamics for FK and GC particles using cylindrical coordinates.
+As a first step in developing the self-consistent global simulation model to couple the SOL and the core regions in tokamaks by incorporating the sepratrix, we have developed the particle dynamics for FK and GC particles using cylindrical coordinates.
 To get the maximum numerical efficiency, field aligned mesh in the cylindrical coordinates is developed for the whole device from magnetic axis to the material wall (plasma facing components).
-This field aligned mesh in cylindrical coordinates helps to avoid the difficulty associated with the X point on the poloidal plane without nonsingular metric.
+These field-aligned particle-grid interpolations using an axisymmetric mesh in cylindrical coordinates helps to avoid the difficulty associated with the X point.
 Finally, we have extended this particle orbit simulation techniques to study the ion orbit loss near the X-point of DIII-D single null divertor.
 Based on three constants of motion, the minimum loss speed and ion orbit loss fraction at the edge of the tokamak are calculated.
 However, these particles need proper boundary conditions near the divertor wall.
-Presently GTC does not have the capability of handling the plasma particle loss to the material wall (plasma facing components), recycling the neutral particles, and calculating the Monte-Carlo neutral particle transport with a charge exchange and ionization interaction with the plasma.
+Finally, we also verified the physics of zonal flows using the equlibrium of the DIII-D tokomak.
+Presently GTC-X does not have the capability of handling the plasma particle loss to the material wall (plasma facing components), recycling the neutral particles, and calculating the Monte-Carlo neutral particle transport with a charge exchange and ionization interaction with the plasma.